navatharaagi/AWS-Developer-Tools/README.md

 - After successful Source,Build,Beta stages - Approval Stage waits for our approval->[Goto Email which subscribed for SNS notifications->Click on Approval Email->Click on Content to Review URL to Approve]->then Click on Review->Add Comments "All Good to go"->Approve->After this "Production" stage completes successfully.

 - Now our Build Application should Deployed on  our "ProductionInstance" Successfully.
 To Check that,
-- Goto EC2->Select "CodeDeployProductionInstance"->Copy Public Ip-> <Paste it in browser>/index.html->Congrats page should disply.
+- Goto EC2->Select "CodeDeployProductionInstance"->Copy Public Ip-> <Paste it in browser>/index.html->Congrats page should display.